theNeuralNexus/Object-Oritented-Programming/README.md

 # Object-Oritented-Programming
 Notes and Projects for Object Oriented Programming

+## Python Crash Course
+Solving the problems of OOP from the book "Python Crash Course"
+- Making restaurant class

 ## Tools that I'm using and learning along the way
 - Git/GitHub
 - VS Code/Vim